How to nail B2B content writing - the definitive guide backed by psychology

 Wistia

-This one prime example of a business that maintains the human touch at its core in its marketing.
-As a video hosting platform, the Wistia team speaks directly to every business customer in an amazingly innovative way.
+Wistia team communicates directly with every business customer in an incredibly innovative way.
 The brand personality revolves around dogs and they maintain that tone effortlessly on their Instagram page.
-Having a fun element allows them to seamlessly promote their business solution, which is to host visual content for other businesses.

 The last word!

-At Kangaroo UK We are a team of marketers and content writers with an ambition to help businesses like yours reach their best potential.
+At Kangaroo UK, we are a team of marketers and content writers with a mission to help businesses like yours reach their full potential.
 We hope you were able to understand the logic and psychology behind personal thinking and how those patterns affect the purchase decision.
-If you would like to discuss more B2B content writing, speak to one of our SEO Content Marketing experts today!
+If you would like to discuss more B2B content writing, speak to one of our